😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Sleep Stages and Smiling

-ShutEye why do babies smile while sleeping causes
+ShutEye babies sleep stages and smiling. why do babies smile while sleeping

 As you enter the realm of sleep and its stages, you may wonder how these stages contribute to the adorable phenomenon of babies smiling in their slumber.
 The answer lies in the REM sleep cycle, or rapid eye movement sleep, which is when dreams occur.
 Here’s how the sleep stages and smiling connect:

-• REM sleep: This is the stage in which babies smile during sleep.
+• REM sleep: This is the active sleep stage in which a baby may smile or twitch during sleep.
 It’s a light sleep stage where dreams occur, and the brain activity is similar to when we’re awake.
+Newborns spend about half of their sleep time in the REM sleep stage.

 • Sleep cycle: Babies sleep in cycles, with REM sleep occurring episodically between the stages of NREM sleep.